Students are required to take:

 - PSC 490 CUE: Senior Capstone Seminar

-Introductory courses and Political Ideologies should normally be completed by the end of the sophomore year.
-Research Methods should be taken in sophomore or junior years.
+Introductory courses, including PSC 201 Political Ideologies, and PSC 301 Political Science Research Methods should normally be completed by the end of the sophomore year.
 Majors must maintain at least a 2.00 grade point average in political science courses to remain in good standing in the department.
-No more than one political science internship and no more than two courses taken outside the department will count toward the political science major.
-PSC 960 Internship will count as a 200 level course.
-Selected courses in philosophy, sociology, economics, and history are recommended for majors.
-Foreign language competency is strongly recommended.
+No more than two courses taken outside the department will count toward the major.
+PSC 960 Political Science Internship counts as an elective only and cannot be used to satisfy major requirement.

 Majors are urged to participate in the Washington Semester, study abroad programs, service learning and community-based research experiences, and internship opportunities with the Muhlenberg Institute of Public Opinion.
 All majors are eligible for internship programs in local, state, and national governments, as well as in appropriate nongovernmental organizations.
 Consult with faculty in the department to discuss internship opportunities.